Lemonade has the cheapest renters insurance quotes in Colorado — a policy costs $8 per month, on average.

 Colorado renters insurance rates: City-by-city breakdowns

-To find the cheapest renters insurance in Colorado, we obtained 125 quotes from addresses in the state's largest cities.
-We requested these quotes using a sample profile.
-This simulated shopper is a 30-year-old male living alone without a history of making insurance claims.
+To find the cheapest renters insurance in Colorado, we obtained over 150 quotes from addresses in 25 of the state's largest cities.
+The sample renter is a 25-year-old male living alone without a history of making insurance claims.

 Quotes were based on the following limits: